arunoruto/flake/home-manager/README.md

 # Install on non NixOS system

 Follow the steps on the [official nix](https://nixos.org/download/) website.
-Multi-user is prefered!
+Multi-user is preferred!

-Afterwards, home-manager needs to be installed.
+Afterward, home-manager needs to be installed.
 But before that, some directory changes have to be done (for now it only applies for ubuntu, not debian):

 ```sh
 sudo chown $USER:nixbld /nix/var/nix/{profiles,gcroots}/per-user/$USER